bevy-cheatbook/bevy-cheatbook/src/pitfalls/build-errors.md

 Try building your project again after doing this.
 It is likely that the mysterious errors will go away.

+If not, another reason might be that you have multiple versions of Bevy if your dependency tree.
+If you are using 3rd-party plugins, make sure you have specified the correct versions of all the plugins you use and that they are compatible with the Bevy version you are using.

-This trick often fixes the broken build, but if it doesn't help you, your issue might require further investigation.
+If none of this helps you, your issue might require further investigation.
 Reach out to the Bevy community via GitHub or [Discord][bevy::discord], and ask for help.

 If you are using bleeding-edge Bevy ("main"), and the above does not solve the problem, your errors might be caused by 3rd-party plugins.
 See [this